 Otherwise, just observe what is behind the windows, stop wherever you want, and look forward to the next adventure – this is what a good road trip is all about.

-Take a USB car charger with you so that you can charge multiple devices while on the road.
+Take a USB car charger with you to charge multiple devices while on the road.

 This charger is an essential travel accessory and can be used for phones, tablets, Kindles, laptops, etc.

-Ours has saved us many times, for example when we forgot to bring a travel adaptor and were unable to charge our devices at the hotel.
+Ours had saved us many times, for example, when we forgot to bring a travel adaptor and could not charge our devices at the hotel.

-We love road trips and we encourage people to give them a try too.
+We love road trips, and we encourage people to give them a try.

-A road trip is like life – it is as much about the journey, as the destination…
+A road trip is like life – it’s about the journey, not just the destination…

-Have you done a road trip yet?
+Have you made a road trip yet?
 If so, please let us know about your experiences!